-Advanced Field Placement Program - Students taking the Field Placement Program for a second semester attend some classes, write journal entries, meet individually with their professor, and prepare a final project.
+Advanced Field Placement Program - Students taking the Field Placement Program for a second semester attend some classes and write journal entries.
+Additional assignments will be determined by the professor teaching the class.

 For students working in either non-profit organizations or governmental offices requiring them to appear before the courts of the Commonwealth, Supreme Judicial Court Rule 3:03 approval may be available.
 Please see the professor for assistance coordinating your application.